samhenrigold/compareig/README.md

 - More Info: Expanded
 - More Info: Scroll Tutorial
 - File: Archive Uploaded
+  - If it was successful, no additional information is attached.
+    - If it failed, one of the following error messages will be attached:
+        - 'Connections directory not found in the ZIP'
+        - 'followers_and_following directory not found'
+        - 'Required files not found in the ZIP'
+        - 'No user data found in the HTML'
+        - 'Unsupported file type.
+Please upload a ZIP or HTML file.'
+        - 'Invalid input: expected a File object'
 - Results: Copy to Clipboard
+  - Includes if we could copy rich text or if we had to fallback to plain text.
+This helps me understand if the feature is working as expected.

 You can see the data collected on the [Plausible dashboard](https://plausible.io/compareig.com).